 - Shutting off the water supply system is ideal because it is most vulnerable to breakage and damages caused by freezing temperatures.
 To avoid pipe bursting and leaks that could happen while the property is vacant, consult a professional and have a full water supply shut-off procedure, which is designed to “seal” the water supply system to prevent cracking, bursting and other issues caused by water freezing.
 After this procedure is complete, it is a good idea to leave all faucets open to both drain leftover water and prevent pressure buildup, as well as adding antifreeze fluid to toilets after they are flushed of remaining water.

-- Unplugging all appliances makes it so they do not use unnecessary “phantom energy” while keeping them from being the cause of a short out that could cause a fire.
+- Unplugging all appliances so they do not use unnecessary “phantom energy” while also keeping them from being the cause of a short out that could cause a fire.

 - Having the gutters cleaned and the roof inspected to avoid ice and snow buildups that could add strain to the roof and flood the space.

 - Repairing cracks, openings and drafts both prevents pests and wildlife from accessing the property as well as making sure that the indoor temperature does not drop, potentially leading the heating system to function inefficiently.